ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 		printf("Positive\n");   // Runs only if x > 0
 		printf("Always runs\n"); // Always runs!
 Not part of the if
 ```

-This is a common source of bugs because the second printf appears to be inside the if, but it isn’t.
+This is a common source of bugs because the second printf appears to be inside the if, but it isn't.

 To avoid confusion and accidental logic errors, always use braces, even for a single statement: